This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Yellowstone remains special as America’s first national park.
-The park is large, diverse and otherworldly – a complete adventure for those looking to experience wilderness.
+The park is large, diverse and otherworldly – you’ll need time and patience to take it all in.

 I think what makes Yosemite is so special is the sheer variety of scenery here.
 Enjoy waterfalls, forests, mountains, valleys, and anything else you can imagine.

 Zion is one of those epic destinations that can be as adventurous or as easy as you’d like it to be.
 Enjoy the mystical canyon and the river itself along with a rainbow of colors in the rocks.

 Top Tips for Visiting National Parks

 National park rangers spend all day every day in the parks.
 They know the best trails, the best places to spot wildlife, and the history, ecology, and geology of the area.
 I do a lot of research ahead of time, and usually know which trails I want to hike, but sometimes circumstances change and you need a Plan B quickly…rangers are the ultimate resource!